Therapies for relieving excess conditions Cascara and Dong quai

 General description

 Cascara and Dong quai combination is a purgative formula.
-It enhances the eliminative and functions of the body.
+It enhances the eliminative and detoxifying functions of the body.
 The are purgative, increase the production of digestive fluids and enzymes, especially bile, and reduce smooth muscle cramps.

 Chinese herbalists would describe this herbal combination as a wood reducing formula.
 It also reduces the fire and metal elements while enhancing the earth and water elements.

-Cascara and Dong quai combination has traditionally been used to treat constipation, , liver imbalances and weak digestion.
+Cascara and Dong quai combination has traditionally been used to treat constipation, , imbalances and weak digestion.

 This formula is commonly used in conjunction with Psyllium, dandelion, fruit juice, lactobacillus acidophilus, digestive enzyme supplements, the vitamin C family, the complex of B vitamins and vitamin A.